openblockchains/awesome-blockchains/README.md

 **Q: What's a Blockchain?**

-A: A blockchain (originally block chain) is a distributed database with a linked list (that is, chain) of records (that is, blocks) secured by crypto(graphic) hashes.
+A: A blockchain is a distributed database with a linked list (that is, chain) of records (that is, blocks) secured by crypto(graphic) hashes.

 **Q: What's a Merkle Tree?**